 Bottom line

-There are some interesting claims online about how a UrCove property in China has been running a pretty profitable side hustle, at Hyatt’s expense.
-The hotel has reportedly sold packages for a certain number of elite nights and points, and would then presumably do “ghost” check-ins, while billing a low rate.
+There are some interesting claims online about how a couple of UrCove properties in China have been running a pretty profitable side hustle, at Hyatt’s expense.
+The hotels reportedly sold packages for a certain number of elite nights and points, and would then presumably do “ghost” check-ins, while billing a low rate.

 With Hyatt having caught on, thousands of people have reportedly been banned from World of Hyatt.
 While the claim here is that Hyatt is acting unfairly and unethically with how it’s handling this situation, I think it’s probably doing the right thing (in addition to hopefully holding the hotel responsible).